Dear mummies and daddies,

 What was the final total attendance for the four nights of concert?“

-The cognitive ability required here is called verbal sequencing.
+The cognitive ability required here is called sequential thinking.

 Your child first needs to understand the big picture of the question.
 Eg. How many sets of numbers were given?
 (Some children don’t even see that there are 4 nights in total.)